blastlab/indoornavi-UWB_firmware/UWB_core/man/source/commands.rst

 note: when smart tx power is disabled then always P4 is used

+note: when smart tx power is enabled then

+* *P4* is used for frames with duration longer than 0.5ms
+* *P3* is used for frames with duration longer between 0.25ms and 0.5ms
+* *P2* is used for frames with duration longer between 0.125ms and 0.25ms
+* *P1* is used for frames with duration shorter than 0.125ms

 note: This command is only for advanced users

 .. _recommended PG delay: